Roger Allers: 2003–2023: Post-Disney career

-In January 2012, it was announced that Allers will oversee the narrative structure, as well as supervise the production of an animated adaptation of The Prophet.
-In May 2014, a work-in-progress version of The Prophet (2014) was screened at the Cannes Film Festival, and was given a limited release in August 2015.
+In January 2012, it was announced that Allers would oversee the narrative structure, as well as supervise the production of an animated adaptation of The Prophet.
+In May 2014, a work-in-progress version of The Prophet (2014) was screened at the Cannes Film Festival.
+The film later premiered at the Toronto International Film Festival on September 6, 2014.
+It was released in select theaters throughout the United States on August 7, 2015.